OG-FSA-2208/Optimate/Contract.tmp.md

 ## Contract

-### Work contract
+### Work Contract

 - work hours 10am-6pm
-  - lunch breat 1pm-230pm
+  - Lunch break 1pm-230pm
-- Daily Checkins in the morning and afternoon?
+- Daily Check-ins in the morning and afternoon
-  - morning, after break or at the end of the day?
+  - Morning, after 2:30, and occasionally at EOB
 - 24hr notice if possible if you are not available
-- notify if unable to complete your section
+- Notify if unable to complete your section

-### git hub work flow
+### Github work flow

-- send a new message if you have completed the merge
+- Send a new message if you have completed the merge
-- react to that message to show you have pulled the new main branch
+- React to that message to show you have pulled the new main branch
-- do not push to main branch
+- Do NOT push to main branch
-- push to branch named by the feature you are working on
+- Push to branch named by the feature you are working on
-  - send a message when you have a branch that is ready for a merge
+  - Send a message when you have a branch that is ready for a merge
-  - react to the message if you are reviewing the repo
+  - React to the message if you are reviewing the repo
-    - git checkout main
+    - Git checkout main
-    - git pull origin main
+    - Git pull origin main
-    - git checkout `branch name`
+    - Git checkout `branch name`
-    - git merge origin main `:wq in terminal if presented with commit message for merge`
+    - Git merge origin main `:wq in terminal if presented with commit message for merge`
-- Add issue to the project board or assign your self an issue if not taken -
+- Add issue to the project board or assign your self an issue if not taken

-### Pair Programming: do we need to?
+### Pair Programming: When is it necessary?

-- when our features otverlap
+- When our features overlap
-  - integrating features or components with complex logic
+- Integrating features or components with complex logic
 - If there is a known dependency on another's work
-  - use place holder names that are descriptive and comments
+- Use place holder names that are descriptive and comments

-### social contracts
+### Social Contracts

-- feature diagreements: majority vote
+- Feature diagreements: majority vote
-- disagreements/problems between members
+- Disagreements/problems between members
-  - acknowledge the issue so it can be explored while staying respectful to each other
+  - Acknowledge the issue so it can be explored while staying respectful to each other
   - If unable to resolve loop in another member to mediate
-  - if problem persists, escalate to mentor
+  - If problem persists, escalate to mentor

 ## PROJECT IDEA

-- names
+- Names:
   - Busybee 😂
   - Errand Expert
     - logo: EE